 Medicines like Mounjaro are in pretty high demand right now.
-That’s because they work very well to support weight loss—better than diet and exercise changes alone, in fact—when taken as a weekly injection.
+That’s because they work very well to support weight loss—better than diet and exercise changes alone, in fact.

 What is Mounjaro?